Financial-Times/concept-publisher/README.md

 ### /jobs

-Return all the jobs' ids:
+Return all the jobs' ids.

 ### GET /jobs/{id}